RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 When navigating the different presets of a bank, you'll see how both the sliders on the screen and the sound of the DDRM change according to the selected preset.
 You'll also see how the selected point in the Timbre Space moves at each preset change.
 This indicates the point in the Timbre Space that corresponds to the selected preset (more info in [Section 2.4](#24-the-timbre-space)).

-Finally, note that if any parameter changes its value after loading a specific preset, the symbol * apprears next to the preset number to indicate that the sliders are no longer *in sync* with the stored values of that preset.
+Finally, note that if any parameter changes its value after loading a specific preset, the symbol * appears next to the preset number to indicate that the sliders are no longer *in sync* with the stored values of that preset.

 #### 2.3.2 Saving the current preset to a specific bank location